How to Identify White Bordered Magic the Gathering Sets

 Without a set symbol

 If you have a Magic card without a set symbol then it was printed in a set from 1997 or earlier.
 If this card is also a white bordered card, then it came from either Unlimited, Revised, 4th, or 5th edition, and especially without lots of experience these sets they all look very similar.
 4th and 5th edition are simple to tell apart from the rest, because of the copyright date at the bottom of the card.
 4th edition has a 1995 date and 5th has a 1997 date.
 Unlimited and Revised however are both sets without copyright dates, no set symbols, and white borders, making them very difficult to tell which is which.
 A side by side comparison of the two reveals that the ink is often lighter in Revised than Unlimited, as well as the title for Revised is slightly further from the border.
 The most telling difference between the two however is the inside border for Unlimited cards are double beveled while the inside border for Revised cards are only single beveled.
 Without having a known card for comparison, the inner border is the easiest way to tell if a white bordered card is Unlimited or Revised.
-Unlimited occasionally also have updated wording in comparison to Revised, where Unlimited have a tap symbol and Revised have the word tap, or other updates in wording that are similar.
+Revised occasionally also have updated wording in comparison to Unlimited, where Revised has a tap symbol and Unlimited has the word tap, or other updates in wording that are similar.

 Identifying what set a Magic card is from is a skill that will save you time and keep you from getting ripped off while trading or selling cards, as well as nice for just satisfying your own curiosity.
 Hopefully this guide provided you enough information to feel confident about identifying your card, but never feel too embarrassed to ask someone who has more experience with cards, especially if you are unsure about more valuable cards.